VectorSpaceLab/Video-XL/README.md

 ## News
+- [2024/12/22] 🔥 Most of the training data is released, including private baai-caption video data and VICO data.
+Feel free to use in [link](https://huggingface.co/datasets/sy1998/Video_XL_Training/tree/main)
 - [2024/10/17] 🔥 Video-XL-7B weight is released, which can process max 1024 frames.
 The model can process 2048 frames is around the corner.
 - [2024/10/15] 🔥 Video-XL is released,  including model, training and evaluation code.